-Thinking back to many years ago when I launched my first logistics company in the 1980’s, my first and later encounters with securing small business financing seemed like a good case study.
+Thinking back to many years ago, when I launched my first logistics company in the 1980s, my first and later encounters with securing small business financing seemed like good case studies.

 It was a different time.
-My clients ranged from small manufacturers and distributors to Fortune 100 companies, and during the early years I never had an issue collecting from any of them, timely.
-Thus I never required financing.
+My clients ranged from small manufacturers and distributors to Fortune 100 companies, and during the early years, I never had an issue collecting from any of them.
+Thus, I never required financing.
 I began with $4,000 in working capital and let it grow.

-Local merchant don’t necessarily have credit issues, as their clients either pay in cash, or credit, at the time of purchase.
-But those lcal businesses that rely heavily on payment by credit card, now have a cash flow issue, as the credit card processors have to process the card payment and then issue the local business their money, less fees.
+Local merchants don’t necessarily have credit issues, as their clients either pay in cash or credit at the time of purchase.
+But those local businesses that rely heavily on payment by credit card now have a cash flow issue, as the credit card processors have to process the card payment and then issue the local business their money, less fees.

-So before I get into my story, for those types of business there is Merchant Cash Advances.
-And if you’ve already gone that route and signed the wrong financing deals and, gotten yourself in trouble, consider a do-over with a merchant cash advance consolodation program.
+Before I get into my story, there are merchant cash advances for those types of businesses.
+And if you’ve already gone that route, signed the wrong financing deals, and gotten yourself in trouble, consider a do-over with a merchant cash advance consolidation.
+Before I get into my story, there are Merchant Cash Advances for those businesses.
+And if you’ve already gone that route and signed the wrong financing deals and gotten yourself in trouble, consider a do-over with a merchant cash advance consolidation program.

-Moving back to my exeprience, my business B2B, not B2C, so I replied on invoicing and collection.
-Old school.
-By the end of the first year we were billing $120 – $130,000 a month, and everyone paid their respective invoices within 30-45 days, on time, without incident.
-It was an age where businessmen were still governed by a sense of honor and respect.
+Moving back to my experience, my business is B2B, not B2C, so I focused on invoicing and collection—old school.
+By the end of the first year, we were billing $120 – $130,000 a month, and everyone paid their respective invoices within 30-45 days, on time, without incident.
+It was an age when a sense of honor and respect still governed business people.
 Good reputations were worn proudly.

-Fast-forward to the next decade and I re-entered the business in the early 1990’s.
-We developed a slightly different model with more reach and that business grew eventually to $500,000 per month of revenues by late 1998.
-But times had changed, and from the initial launch of that business in 1991, almost from the outset we faced issues with collections.
-People simply couldn’t, or wouldn’t pay timely.
-Everyone it seemed was or pretended — suffering a cash flow crunch, with an outward ripple effects.
+Fast-forward to the next decade, and I re-entered the business in the early 1990s.
+We developed a slightly different model with more reach, and that business grew eventually to $500,000 per month in revenues by late 1998.
+But times had changed, and from the initial launch of that business in 1991, we faced issues with collections almost from the outset.
+People couldn’t, or wouldn’t, pay on time.
+It seemed everyone was or pretended to be suffering a cash flow crunch, with an outward ripple effect.

 This changed everything.
-We needed cash flow financing to not only sustain, but grow.
+We needed cash flow financing not only to sustain, but also to grow.

 A Case Study for Small Business Financing

-Like many entrepreneurs I was good at the area of business I was in.
-Which is why we grew.
-But I had zero education regarding finance or economics, or even business for that matter.
-I had instead always relied more on common sense and intuition than any formal business therories or blueprints.
-And when I needed financing the same rule applied.
-However, as it turned out, it wasn’t really that complicated.
+Like many entrepreneurs, I was good at the area of business I was in, which is why we grew.
+But I had zero education regarding finance, economics, or even business, for that matter.
+Instead, I had always relied more on common sense and intuition than on any formal business theories or blueprints.
+And when I needed financing, the same rule applied.
+However, as it turned out, it wasn’t that complicated.

-If I obtained financing there would be a cost, of course.
+If I obtained financing, there would be a cost, of course.
 So I first needed to know what I could afford.
-In my later days running that first business, in our third year we acquired another company.
-With it an intensive cash flow requirement.
+In my later days running that first business, in our third year, we acquired another company.
+With it, there is an intensive cash flow requirement.
 When the banks wouldn’t help, I went to the streets and made a handshake loan that cost me $650 per week for about a year — until I eventually made a deal to pay it off.
-But in taking on such high interest payments had contributed to why I had to sell the business.
+But taking on such high-interest payments had contributed to why I had to sell the business.

-Back to the newer and larger company, I needed to make sure I didn’t over leverage my business as I had done inthe 1980’s.
-So what could I afford?
-This is what I needed to determine.
-Some enterprenuers race to get the immediate cash, with the idea that they’ll work out a wy to manage the costs later.
-Take it from first-hand exeprience, that is a recipe for disaster.
+Back to the newer and larger company, I needed to make sure I didn’t overleverage my business as I had done in the 1980s.
+So, what could I afford?
+I needed to determine this.
+Some entrepreneurs race to get the immediate cash, with the idea that they’ll work out a way to manage the costs later.
+Take it from first-hand experience: That is a recipe for disaster.

 Step 1: ASSESSMENTS